Friday 28th August 2020

 Hundreds of people in Otago and Southland take to the streets every year to support Daffodil Day and help us collect money for the Cancer Society.

-If you'd like to get your school involved in Daffodil Day 2019, contact firstname.lastname@example.org
+If you'd like to get your school or childcare centre involved in Daffodil Day 2020, contact DaffodilDay@cansoc.org.nz

 You can make a donation at any time - Donate Now